energinet-open-incubator/innersource-collaboration/docs/guidelines/contribution_guidelines.md

 ### Reviewing Pull Requests
-If you want to review someone else's pull request, you can review changes and Rleave individual comments or make change suggestions in the file(s) contained in the pull request, by:
+If you want to review someone else's pull request, you can review changes and leave individual comments or make change suggestions in the file(s) contained in the pull request, by:

 - Navigating to the pull request you want to review, from the list of open [Pull Request]s
 - In the pull request, click on the tab "Files changed"